 When it comes to picking essential oils quality matters.
 I knew I wanted high quality oils when I started using them because I knew the quality had something to do with my ability to enjoy them and not be irritated by them.
 Adulterated essential oils and perfume grade oils were probably responsible for wrecking havoc on my sensitive skin and allergies the past 30+ years of my life.
 If I was going to do this, dang it, I was going to do it right!
 I didn't know the rabbit hole I was jumping in to.

 My friends at this point were not only on the essential oils bandwagon, but they were in hard and fast with Young Living... an MLM.
 I despised MLMs.
 In fact, I was resolved at one point to order a few cheap bottles of essential oils off Amazon just to save a few bucks and stick it to a MLM.
 You know what I did, though?
 I trusted my friend and ordered a PSK with her.
-I tried to research on my own which company is the best and decided to just leap in and trust her.
+I tried to research on my own which company is the best and everything lead me back to the same conclusion she had made.

-I ordered a Premium Starter Kit with the 11 oils , a diffuser then added some Citrus Fresh, SniffleEase, and some of the "herb" oils (Rosemary, Basil, Oregano, Sage).
+I ordered a Premium Starter Kit with the 11 oils and a diffuser, then added some Citrus Fresh, SniffleEase, and some of the "herb" oils (Rosemary, Basil, Oregano, Sage).
 I jumped right in signing up for the monthly rewards program and getting all the free stuff I could.
-I jumped right in, put all my chips in the pot, all my eggs in one basket.
+I put all my chips in the pot, all my eggs in one basket.

 getting into the business